 There are many foreign students in Thailand who could not afford to study in their own country.
-From them, we draw a surprising experience: The smaller your budget, the more you will learn by living in a foreign culture since you will learn to live as the Thais do.
+From them, we draw a surprising experience: As smaller your budget, as more you will learn to live in a foreign culture since you will learn to live as the Thais do.

 To make differences and limitations more clear, we will name all prices in Thai Baht.
-Further down this page, you find a currency converter.
+For currency conversion, you may want to use .

-meal for 35 Baht, while one Cheeseburger at McDonalds costs 4 baht more.
+meal for 30 Baht, while one Cheeseburger at McDonalds costs the same.

 Relationships between different categories of goods are different than they might be in your country.
-Below
+Next,

 you see an overview of average salaries in different jobs.
 Although a few years old, you may well assume